Cosmian/mse-cli/documentation/docs/configuration.md

 ```

 3. A DNS `TXT` record should be registered under a given name in your DNS provider interface.
 After doing that, the certificate will be generated.
 Delete this record at the end of the process.
 4. Read the two PEM files and create your own `ssl` section in the MSE configuration file.
-You are now ready to deploy your app using: `mse-ctl deploy`.
+You are now ready to deploy your app using: `mse deploy`.